davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/improve.md

 +++

-In this example, confirm that there is no open set on the left that covers the open set $V = \{2, 3\}$ on the right without also covering other objects in the codomain:
+In this example, confirm that there is no open set on the left whose image includes $V = \{2, 3\}$ on the right without also including other objects in the codomain:

 +++